This page will help you understand Hawaii alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Hawaii’s social host liability law does not apply to the host’s own family.
 But it applies to guests of all ages.
 To be guilty, the host must act with intentional disregard for the probable results of the party.

-Under Hawaii alcohol laws, it’s illegal to drive under the influence (DUI) of alcohol or drugs.
-That makes it illegal to drive with a blood alcohol concentration (BAC) of 0.08% or higher.
 For those under 21, including adults, it’s 0.02% or higher.
 But the penalties are the same.
-Those with a BAC of 0.15% or higher face stiffer penalties.
+Also, those with a BAC of 0.15% or higher face stiffer penalties.

-Specific penalties depend on the circumstances and the judge.
+Specifically, penalties depend on the facts and the judge.

 - A fine of $150 to $1,000.